 Home Buyer Credit Report and FICO Score Basics

 A credit report includes the dates, account numbers, and payment history of past and present loans, credit cards, collections, and liens.
-The high amount borrowed, current amount owed, and if the account is open or closed.
+The high amount borrowed, the current amount owed, and if the account is open or closed.

 What Determines Your FICO Score: